dltxio/terra-airdrop/README.md

 ## How to use

 ### Create distribution list
-Generate a snapshot from the last block with 1000 addresses:
+Generate a snapshot from the last block:
-`npx ts-node ./src/generateSnapshot.ts --addressCount=1000`
+`npx ts-node ./src/generateSnapshot.ts <PAGE_LIMIT_NUMBER>`
 This will save an `airdrop.json` file in the root directory:
 ```json
 {